Ear

 In vertebrates, an ear is the organ that enables hearing and (in mammals) body balance using the vestibular system.
 In humans, the ear is described as having three parts: the outer ear, the middle ear and the inner ear.
-The outer ear consists of the auricle and the ear canal.
-Since the outer ear is the only visible portion of the ear, the word "ear" often refers to the external part (auricle) alone.
+The outer ear consists of the auricle, the visible outer part, and the ear canal.
 The middle ear includes the tympanic cavity and the three ossicles.
 The inner ear sits in the bony labyrinth, and contains structures which are key to several senses: the semicircular canals, which enable balance and eye tracking when moving; the utricle and saccule, which enable balance when stationary; and the cochlea, which enables hearing.
 The ear canal is cleaned via earwax, which naturally migrates to the auricle.

 The ear develops from the first pharyngeal pouch and six small swellings that develop in the early embryo called otic placodes, which are derived from the ectoderm.

 The ear may be affected by disease, including infection and traumatic damage.
 Diseases of the ear may lead to hearing loss, tinnitus and balance disorders such as vertigo, although many of these conditions may also be affected by damage to the brain or neural pathways leading from the ear.

 The human ear has been adorned by earrings and other jewelry in numerous cultures for thousands of years, and has been subjected to surgical and cosmetic alterations.

 Structure

 The human ear consists of three parts—the outer ear, middle ear and inner ear.
 The ear canal of the outer ear is separated from the air-filled tympanic cavity of the middle ear by the eardrum.
-The middle ear contains the three small bones—the ossicles—involved in the transmission of sound, and is connected to the throat at the nasopharynx, via the pharyngeal opening of the Eustachian tube.
+The middle ear contains the ossicles, three small bones involved in the transmission of sound, and is connected to the throat at the nasopharynx, via the pharyngeal opening of the Eustachian tube.
 The inner ear contains the otolith organs—the utricle and saccule—and the semicircular canals belonging to the vestibular system, as well as the cochlea of the auditory system.

 Outer ear

-The outer ear is the external portion of the ear and includes the fleshy visible auricle, the ear canal, and the outer layer of the eardrum (also called the tympanic membrane).
+The outer ear is the external portion of the ear and includes the fleshy visible auricle, the ear canal, and the outer layer of the eardrum the tympanic membrane.
+Since the outer ear is the only visible portion of the ear, the word "ear" often refers to the external part (auricle) alone.